corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/cordapps/corda-services/service-injection.md

 FlowEngine flowEngine;
 ```

-The signatures of the registration functions require the implementation to implement the interface, and allow for base type `Any` for the interface.
+The signatures of the registration functions require the implementation to implement the interface and allow for base type `Any` for the interface.
 This `Any` type is because no common base interface for injectables is exposed.
 Instead, the interfaces are validated as implementing at least one of the injectable interfaces.

 ### Extension function for registering singleton services in `AbstractNode`

-`AbstractNode` provides an extension function, `registerForInjection`, which can be called on an implementation which will register a singleton service for a given interface.
+`AbstractNode` provides an extension function, `registerForInjection`, which can be called in an implementation which will register a singleton service for a given interface.

 As below: